karmaniverous/blog/_posts/2022-12-19-npm-package-template.md

 npm run package
 ```

-This will run all of your tests, generate all of your documentation, and create your build.
+This will check your code for errors, run all of your tests, generate all of
+your documentation, and create your build.
 If there are any issues, fix them.
+If
-If you make any changes, commit them.
+you make any changes, commit them.

 Now run this command: